Jona Lewie: Brett Marvin and the Thunderbolts

+Solo career

+Not wanting his name to be the exact same as the famous department store, and also a jazz musician, John Lewis began recording as Jona Lewie in 1974.

-After the demise of Terry Dactyl, Lewie had initially looked likely to remain a part of a one-hit wonder group.
-However, he continued to write and make records, now as a solo artist for Sonet, between 1974 and 1976 including the titles "Piggy Back Sue" and "The Swan", which were both played by BBC Radio London disc jockey Charlie Gillett, who would regularly feature them on his Honky Tonk radio show.
-At this time, he also helped form the short-lived band the Jive Bombers that played the established London gig circuit at such venues as The Hope and Anchor, Islington, the Greyhound, the 100 Club and the Marquee Club.
-The band stayed together for six months and was not able to realise any potential recording career, despite Ted Caroll's offer of a record deal on his own label Chiswick Records.
+After the demise of Terry Dactyl, Lewie continued to write and make records, now as a solo artist for Sonet, between 1974 and 1976 including the titles "Piggy Back Sue" and "The Swan", which were both played by BBC Radio London disc jockey Charlie Gillett, who would regularly feature them on his Honky Tonk radio show.
+At this time, he also helped form the short-lived band the Jive Bombers that played the established London gig circuit at such venues as the Hope and Anchor, Islington, the Greyhound, the 100 Club and the Marquee Club.
+The band stayed together for six months and was not able to develop a recording career, despite Ted Caroll's offer of a record deal on his own label Chiswick Records.
 The band members included Iain "Thumper" Thompson, who went on to help form the successful chart act Darts, the guitarist Martin Stone and drummer Wilgar Campbell.
-This period, however, did culminate in some further recordings that achieved chart activity for Lewie in Europe as a solo recording artist, with two of his Sonet singles "Cherry Ring" and "Come Away (Bate O Pe)", leading to solo TV appearances in central and northern Europe.
+This period, however, did culminate in some further recordings that achieved chart activity for Lewie in Europe as a solo recording artist, with two of his Sonet singles, "Cherry Ring" and "Come Away (Bate O Pe)", leading to solo TV appearances in central and northern Europe.

 Despite Lewie's continuing development as a songwriter and recording artist, he did not forget his early roots as a blues and boogie-woogie pianist evidenced by Lewie providing blues piano for albums by American blues singer-guitarists Arthur "Big Boy" Crudup (Roebuck Man released on United Artists) and Juke Boy Bonner (Things Ain't Right on Liberty) in the late 1960s and early 1970s.
 Also he accepted Bob Hall's invitations to the boogie-woogie piano parties that Hall threw in the seventies before he moved away from London.
 English boogie-woogie players of the period would often drop in to spend time with him, comparing notes and discussing styles.
 At one such party, Ian Stewart duetted with Bob Hall along with Lewie himself, all three in emulation of the master American triumvirate popular in the 1940s: Albert Ammons, Meade Lux Lewis and Pete Johnson.

+In August 1977, Lewie was in a pub filled with punk rockers when they learned of the passing of Elvis Presley.
+Since Presley was considered a musical figure in the "boring old generation", the room of punks cheered with joy; Jona, who is a long time Elvis fan, immediately broke down, ran back home, and wrote "Elvis Presley Was the First Punk".